Newman’s 5 TD passes leads Wake Forest past Elon 49-7

 Newman tied a school record with his fifth touchdown pass, a 31-yard completion to Scotty Washington, to cap Wake Forest’s opening drive of the third quarter.
 His work done, Newman watched the remainder of the game from the bench.

+“We came out and handled business like we were supposed to,” Newman said.

+The win secured only the seventh 4-0 start to a season in Wake Forest’s program history.
+However, the feat has become more commonplace in recent history, having occurred in three of the last four seasons.

 Washington finished with nine catches for 141 yards and two touchdowns.
-Freshman running back Kenneth Walker added 91 rushing yards and a touchdown on nine carries.
+Surratt added eight catches for 112 yards and two scores.
+Freshman running back Kenneth Walker led all rushers, with 91 yards and a touchdown on nine carries.

 For Elon (2-2), quarterback Davis Cheek completed 9 of 18 passes for 74 yards and a touchdown.
 De’Sean McNair added 49 rushing yards on nine carries.
 The Phoenix finished with only 183 yards of offense.